shishira10/accelaPersonMgmt/README.md

 ## PersonManagement
-	PersonManagement is a Spring WebFlux project to manage persons and their addresses.
+	PersonManagement is a Spring WebFlux project to manage personal data such as first name, last name and their addresses.
 	Detailed requirements can be found at https://github.com/shishira10/accelaPersonMgmt/blob/CodingExercise/Requirements.pdf Current active branch and the branch to be used is - "CodingExercise"